These pages are in beta, which means they're new and we may still be working on them. Your feedback helps us make things better.

 - don't refuse to be stopped and/or searched

 - the process is not voluntary – the law gives police the authority to stop and search

 - officers do not need your permission to go through your belongings.
 If you refuse, you can be searched using reasonable force

 - don’t be afraid to speak to the officer if you think your rights are being infringed

 It's criminals we're after

-Being stopped does not mean you are under arrest or have done anything wrong.
+Being stopped doesn't mean you're under arrest or have done anything wrong.
 A police officer must have a good reason for stopping and/or searching you and they are required to tell you what that reason is.

 In some cases, people are stopped as part of a wide-ranging effort to catch criminals in a targeted public place.
-These powers fall under Section 60 Criminal Justice and Public Order Act 1994.
+These powers fall under the Criminal Justice and Public Order Act 1994, section 60.
 The officer should explain this to you and must be searching for items to be used in connection with violence.